Nurudeen25/aws-bootcamp-cruddur-2023/journal/week5.md

 - I implement Pattern Scripts for Read and List Conversations
   ![Proof of List and Read Conversations](assets/Read-List-Conversation.png)

-- I implement Update Cognito ID Script for Postgres Database
+- I implement and Update Cognito ID Script for Postgres Database
   ![Proof Of Updated Cognito ID Scripts](assets/Update-Cognito-ID-Scripts.png)

 - I implement (Pattern A) Listing Messages in Message Group into the Application